maxhoesel-ansible/ansible-collection-smallstep/README.md

 ### Dependencies

-- ansible-base, either the most recent release or the release before
+- A recent version of ansible.
+We test against the current and previous major release
 - Python 3.6 or newer

 Individual roles and modules may have additional dependencies, please check their respective documentation.